 Social workers: professionals who assist patients with social challenges caused by disability, unemployment, financial hardships, home health care, and other needs resulting from their medical conditions.

-What you can do: the importance of self-care and a good-health attitude
+importance of self-care and good-health attitude

 While health care professionals can prescribe or recommend treatments to help you manage your arthritis, the real key to living well with the disease is you.
 Research shows that people with osteoarthritis who take part in their own care report less pain and make fewer doctor visits.
 They also enjoy a better quality of life.